 For parents, these digital dilemmas are intensified by the twin truths that to represent one’s own identity as a parent means making public aspects of a child’s life.
 And yet, because they are the parent, they are precisely the person primarily responsible for protecting that child’s privacy.
 While it is tempting to exhort parents to ‘share nothing’ in order to prioritise their children’s (potential future) needs above their own, this would miss the point.
 Stories are not the pure creations of autonomous individuals; parents and children engage with these questions iteratively, in response to their particular circumstances and needs.
 So rather than approaching parents as if self-abnegation is the only path, telling them they need to give up on connections they value, we might view parents and children’s rights as intertwined – with thoughtful, well-informed approaches to privacy and sharing benefitting both rather than one or the other.

-This post is a summary of an article by Alicia Blum-Ross and Sonia Livingstone in an upcoming issue of the journal Popular Communication (an advance copy can be requested here), where we explore these issues much further.
+This post is a summary of an article by Alicia Blum-Ross and Sonia Livingstone in Popular Communication, the full article can be accessed here.